 The park is also a great place to spend time in the water, as Inks Lake is a huge lake to explore.
 You can rent paddle boats, canoes, and kayaks, or just go swimming in the designated swimming zone.

 You can also do more adventure water sports such as water ski or scuba dive.

 Tasting rooms are a great way to sample some of the local boozy produce, from local wines to whiskeys to craft beers.

 One place to visit in Texas Hill Country for those who love a tipple or two is Dripping Springs, aptly named for a town known for its wineries, breweries and distilleries.

 If you want to go sipping in Dripping, then make sure to check out one of several tasting rooms.
 You can even do distillery tours or vineyard tours.

 There are plenty of RV Parks along the River Road.
 If you’re coming in the summer, I’d recommend camping here.
 It looks so pretty and is lots of fun.

 Otherwise, I’d use the New Braunfels area as your base because I liked it better and there is more to do in the area.

-This did make the cost of it a little higher than some others.
+This did make the cost a little higher than some others.
 Our night rate ranged from $51 – $60.
-You can get discounts for a week long stay, and they also have Good Sam and Passport America discount.
+You can get discounts for a week-long stay, and they also have Good Sam and Passport America discounts.

 For those who are looking for Texas Hill Country hotels or apartments, check out the options in Hill Country through our partner, Booking.com.